 What is Breast Augmentation?

-Performed by our skilled female plastic surgeons, breast augmentation surgery enhances the shape and size of a woman’s breasts, using breast implants.
-Women choose to have breast augmentation surgery to enhance the contours of their body, to correct loss of breast volume following pregnancy, to make their breasts symmetrical, and for other reasons.
-With breast augmentation surgery, a woman’s bust line can be increased by one or more cup sizes.
+Breast augmentation surgery uses implants to enhance the shape and size of a woman’s breasts.
+An elective surgery, in which women have their own individual motives for pursuing, patients generally choose treatment to enhance the contours of their body, to correct loss of volume following pregnancy, to make their breasts symmetrical, as well as other, personal reasons.
+With breast enhancement, the bust line can be increased by one or more cup sizes.

 Real Patient Results